-PLATO’S PHILOSOPHY REACHING BEYOND THE LIMITS OF REASON – Contours of a contextual theory of truth (Olms, forthcoming).
+PLATO’S PHILOSOPHY REACHING BEYOND THE LIMITS OF REASON – Contours of a contextual theory of truth (Olms, 2017).

 Plato is one of the most influential philosophers of all time who decisively shaped the profile and canon of western philosophy.
 While he is commonly viewed as a purely rational philosopher, Plato was also an expert in approaching the non-rational in the form of mythology, among other approaches.
 He has been called a “mythmaker“ and a “mythologist.“

 Plato was a visionary who dared to explore the realm of the non-rational in a systematic and disciplined way.
 In an overall comparison, Plato‘s philosophical enterprise strives for a comprehensive perspective on the organic whole.
 The expression “Gestalt“ seems to come closest to describing this wholeness.
 Plato may be considered to be the most prominent representative of classical philosophy to develop a Gestalt philosophy and also the last to do so in antiquity.

 AUF DEN SPUREN DER INDOEUROPÄER – Von den neolithischen Steppennomaden bis zu den frühen Hochkulturen (C. H. Beck, 2016).